Six Nations: Wales breakdown

 Missing the action: Warren Gatland, obviously, veteran prop Gethin Jenkins and Taulupe Faletau is there or thereabouts but unlikely to play the first game.

-Reasons to be cheerful: Biggar, above, may be the best kicker from hand in the Six Nations and his half-back partner Rhys Webb has returned from injury in the nick of time.
+Reasons to be cheerful: Biggar may be the best kicker from hand in the Six Nations and his half-back partner Rhys Webb has returned from injury in the nick of time.

 Chink in the armour: Neither Jon Davies or Jamie Roberts are at their best, dropped by club and country respectively, and there isn’t much quality backing up the back three.